flyway/flywaydb.org/download/pro.md

         <h4 class="modal-title" id="myModalLabel">License Agreement</h4>
       </div>
       <div class="modal-body">
-        By downloading the Flyway Pro Edition you confirm to have read and that you agree to the terms of the <a href="/licenses/flyway-pro-site.txt" target="_blank">Flyway Pro Edition Site License</a>.
+        By downloading the Flyway Pro Edition you confirm to have read and that you agree to the terms of the <a href="/licenses/flyway-pro" target="_blank">Flyway Pro Edition License</a>.
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-default" data-dismiss="modal">I do not agree</button>